XeryusTC/map18xx/README.md

 other tiles in a game.

 ### Game mode
-Generates a tile manifest and sheets with tiles to print and play and play a specific game of 18xx.
+Generates a tile manifest (lists each tile in the game and how many there are in total) and sheets with tiles to print and play and play a specific game of 18xx.
+It will also generate a map on which the tiles can be placed.

 # Command line arguments
 A list of command line options is given below:

 * `-h` and `--help`: display usage and help
 * `-V` and `--version`: display version information and exit
-* `-g` and `--game`: Requires a parameter MAP.
-Executes the program in game mode.
-Creates files for the game MAP defined in `games/`

 # Tile definitions
 To build a game you first need to know what tiles are available.
 To simplify